dvrpc/coding-for-planners-and-engineers/Python/topics/Installing-Packages.md

 ## `environment.yml` with `conda`

-You can define a full `conda` environment using a `yml` file that by convention is often named `environment.yml`.
+You can define a full `conda` environment using a `.yml` file that by convention is usually named `environment.yml`.
 This file contains the following components:

 - `name` of the environment
 - `channels` to pull libraries from